 Properly installed flashing serves as a barrier against leaks and water damage, safeguarding the roof’s integrity and structural components around roof penetrations, thereby extending the lifespan of the entire roofing system.

-Layer 5: Ridge Vent
+Layer 5: Roof Ridge Vent

 The ridge vent is installed along the peak of the roof to allow for proper attic ventilation.
 It works in conjunction with soffit vents to create airflow and remove excess heat and moisture from the attic space.

-Materials for the Ridge Vent
+Ridge Vent Materials

 Ridge vents are commonly constructed from durable materials like plastic or metal, ensuring longevity and resistance to weathering over time.